Aquafina-water-bottle/jp-mining-note/docs/docs/importing.md

 ## (3) Batch set `PASilence` field

 This will ensure all `PASilence` are filled correctly.
+See [here](faq.md#what-is-the-point-of-the-pasilence-field) to understand what this field does.

 1. Head to the Card Browser window.
 1. Right click a card, and then head to: